mostafa569/HR-System/README.md

 **To run the frontend:**
 From the `frontend` directory, run the Vite development server.
 This will start the React application, usually on `http://localhost:5173`.
+Documentation by team 2 in Open Source track

 ```bash
 # From ./frontend